Gua Sha For Rosacea & Glowing Skin

 First, clean skin is a must, so you’ll want to remove your makeup.

-To remove my makeup, I like to use May Lindstrom The Pendulum Potion.
+To remove my makeup, I like to use one of my own concoctions: Skin Blessings.

 Step 2: Mist Yourself

 I have sensitive rosacea-prone skin, so I love an organic rose water that doesn’t contain alcohol.
 I’m a bit of a floral water addict, and, since I’m stocked like an apothecary, I have one of every kind.
-So, I’ll alternate between Witch hazel, Lavender and Rose.
+I created this Soothing Flower Water specifically for rosacea.

 Step 3: Oil Yourself Up

-Next, your skin is ready for an oil serum.
-Be generous with your oil, but don’t over do it.
+Next, your skin is ready for an oil serum or balm.
+Be generous with your oil, but don’t overdo it.
 You want your gua sha tool to glide effortlessly but not slide out of control.

 The Gua Sha Technique